AI

 “Why is Windsurf failing at this cross-component change?”
 “Would Claude do better for this complex business logic?”
 “Should I just write this code myself?”
 These are questions every software engineer has—or should have—as we navigate the new reality of AI-augmented development.
 In my engineering practice, 80% of my code now comes from AI—but the critical insight isn’t that AI can write code, it’s understanding when to use which tool and why they succeed or fail in different scenarios.

-Diagram showing coding approach split: 80% using coding assistants or direct LLMs, 20% manual coding, with note emphasizing the importance of knowing when and why to use each tool.
+Diagram showing that 80% of coding is done using AI coding assistants or LLMs directly, while 20% is done through manual coding, with a note emphasizing the importance of knowing when to use each tool.

 Beneath the surface, Cursor and Windsurf, and Roo Code operate on multi-model architectures that create both opportunities and limitations.
 Each uses different approaches to solve the fundamental challenge of context management.
 Cursor provides granular control with its reasoning and apply models, making it ideal for precise modifications but requiring explicit context guidance.
 Windsurf excels with automatic context detection in standard codebases, handling pattern replication efficiently while sometimes struggling with novel approaches.
 Roo Code offers transparent token management and targeted precision that gives developers more direct control over the AI interaction.